 Most impressive conifers and trees in general are two species of subfamily Sequoioideae belonging to Cupress family (Cupressaceae): giant sequoia (Sequoiadendron giganteum (Lindl.)
 J.Buchh.) and coast redwood (Sequoia sempervirens (D. Don) Endl.).

 Both trees grow along the western coast of United States.
 Giant sequoia is the largest tree on Earth by volume, fifth largest by the height and third stoutest.
 Coast redwood is second largest by the volume, the highest tree on Earth and fourth stoutest.

 Several more conifers have exceptional size - such as Montezuma cypress (Taxodium mucronatum Ten., 1853) - third largest by the volume and second stoutest in the world, also coast Douglas fir (Pseudotsuga menziesii var. menziesii (Mirb.)
-Franco) - seventh largest by the volume, third tallest and twenty third stoutest.
+Franco) - seventh largest by the volume, third tallest and 45th stoutest.

 Next group of exceptionally large trees belongs to flower plants - these are eucalypts (Eucalyptus) belonging to myrtle family (Myrtaceae).
 Out of more than 700 species in this genus five exceed height of 85 metres, five exceed trunk volume of 200 m3 and eight exceed girth of 14 metres.